Logan Canyon: Attractions

 At the mouth of Logan Canyon along the River Trail is the Allen and Alice Stokes Nature Center, a local nonprofit and free nature center, and official educational permittee of the Uinta-Wasatch-Cache National Forest.
 They offer workshops, hikes, and classes which vary by season.

-Among the most famous hiking trails is the treacherous Crimson Trail.
+Among the most popular hiking trails is the treacherous Crimson Trail.
 It begins at Spring Hollow Campground and ends at Guinivah Campground and is noted for its views, including the 'China Wall' formation.
 Another popular trail is the Wind Cave trail, which leads to the Wind Caves, a formation of 3 arches in the weathered limestone bedrock, and from which there are views of the China Wall.

-Tony Grove Lake Area is situated on the Logan canyon scenic byway.
+Tony Grove Lake is situated on the Logan Canyon National Scenic Byway.
 A seven-mile paved road climbs to a height of 8050 feet (2454 m) to reach Tony Grove Lake and the Mount Naomi Wilderness area.
-The area around this glacial lake explodes into wildflowers in the early summer.
+The area around the lake hosts a day-use picnic area and a campground managed by the United States Forest Service.

 The Logan River runs south to southwest through most of the canyon into Cache Valley and is popular for fishing.
 The river is dammed in three locations near the western mouth of the canyon.

 The Beaver Mountain ski area is located just a mile off the highway, a few miles past the midway point from Logan to Bear Lake.

+Climate

+The Garden City Summit weather station is located near the Bear Lake Overlook, at the eastern end of Logan Canyon.